 The lower dining hall has hosted many banquets and was the home to the annual Aloha-Hillsboro Community dinner for many years where crowds of over 400 were served by the Grange Members.
 We have had the privilege of hosting weddings, anniversaries and other joyous celebrations as well as bazars, community meetings and activities.

 Initially the Aloha Grange was deeply involved in lobbying Salem and Washington on farm issues.
 As the Aloha area changed, the Grange has become an advocate on urban issues such as traffic and regular ambulance service.
-We do community outreach activities and sponsor two Cub Scout Packs.
+We do community outreach activities and have had 2 Boy Scouts troops in the past.
 With the change from rural to suburban, the building became the longtime home of two square dance clubs.
 Our space is filled with healthy, family oriented activities and remains the civic asset its founders envisioned.